sptim/pdfbooklet/README.md

 ## Install via [Homebrew](http://brew.sh)

-Once pdfbooklet becomes available in homebrew, you can simply install it by executing:
+You can simply install it by executing:

-		brew install pdfbooklet
+		brew install sptim/formulae/pdfbooklet

 ## Build and Install from Source